perfood/capacitor-google-fit/README.md

 ### Query for Steps

-To query for steps, you need to define the following Parameteres, also defined in StepQueryInput:
+To query for steps, you need to define the following Parameteres, also defined in ExtendedQueryInput:

 ```
 startTime: Date;